jfbrou/Dignity/README.md

 - **`Programs/data.py`**: Prepares the datasets required for the analysis.
 - **`Programs/analysis.py`**: Generates the figures and tables presented in the paper.

-**Note:** Running these scripts end-to-end may take up to approximately two hours.
+**Note:** Running the programs end-to-end may take up to approximately three hours.

 ## Data Availability Statement